 - has unrealistic expectations of what it means to be a boy or a girl and a man or a woman;

 - thinks it is better that parents have male rather than female children;

-- provides males with all or most authority roles, certainly within the religion, but frequently also within the family and wider society;
+- provides males with all or most authority roles, certainly within the religion, but often also within the family and wider society;

 - grants to religious authority figures esteem/respect/power which cannot fail to make many such figures feel that they are either “better than” or “superior to” members of the laity, for want of a better word;